karl-soderberg/DiversityTracker/Questions.md

 # How inclusive do you find our company culture to be?
 (Not inclusive/Somewhat inclusive/Inclusive/Very inclusive)

 # Do you feel that there are equal opportunities for advancement and recognition regardless of gender?
 (Yes/No/Not sure)

+# How satisfied are you with the work-life balance provided by our company?
+(Very dissatisfied/Dissatisfied/Satisfied/Very satisfied)